shakebugs/shake-docs/docs/chrome-extension/settings.md

 ## Create a ticket and share a link

-With the Shake Chrome Extension, you can easily create a public ticket to share with others or keep for personal reference.
+With the Shake Chrome extension, you can easily create a public ticket to share with others or keep for personal reference.

 Simply select the option _Just a link I can share_ and submit the ticket.
 Once sent, the ticket will open automatically, providing instant access.